Selma Finance Review: Pros, Cons & How it Compares (2023)

 🐻 Beast Alert: This review totals over 3,000 words and took me 20+ hours to complete!
 Use the table of contents below to skip to a topic of interest.
 You can also download the PDF here.

-🎁 Reader Bonus: If you are ready to try Selma for free, don’t forget to use the code 333140214 to reduce your management fees to zero for an entire year!
+🎁 Reader Bonus: If you are ready to try Selma for free, don’t forget to use this link when you register to reduce your management fees to zero for an entire year!